nhsconnect/FHIR-NRLS-API/pages/explore/api_provider_documentreference.md

 |-----------|----------------|------------|--------------|-----------------|-------------------|
 |404|error|not-found|NO_RECORD_FOUND|No record found|The given NHS number could not be found [nhsNumber]|
 -->
-Example 1: The client attempts to retrieve DocumentReference(s) using an NHS Number that is valid on PDS but no clinicalsRecord exist in the Spine clinicals data store.
+Example 1: The client attempts to retrieve a DocumentReference(s) using an NHS Number where no Clinicals record exists in the Spine Clinicals data store for that NHS Number.
 The following response SHALL be returned to the client.

 | HTTP Code | issue-severity | issue-type | Details.Code | Details.Display | Diagnostics |
 |-----------|----------------|------------|--------------|-----------------|-------------------|